Mouchnino/moneyguru/help/en/forecast.md

 It's important to remember that setting a Target account **does not** limit your budget to that target account.
 For example, if you create a 200$ budget for *Clothes*, with a target to your *Checking* account, buying 50$ worth of clothes with your *Credit Card* account will still correctly affect your budget occurrence for that month and make it go down to 150$.

 Normally, the best account to use as budget target is your main checking account since it's where the money is coming from and going to in the end.
-The purpose of the budget target is to let budgets affect your future balances, so if you target, for example, your credit card account, unless you hace a scheduled transaction that regularly pays off the card, your future balance for that credit card will simply grow up indefinitely.
+The purpose of the budget target is to let budgets affect your future balances, so if you target, for example, your credit card account, unless you have a scheduled transaction that regularly pays off the card, your future balance for that credit card will simply grow up indefinitely.

 Forecasting
 -----